 How can I deploy InvenioRDM?¶

-In previous sections, you could see how to install InvenioRDM in your local computer for development, and how to run containerized environment that demonstrates the setup of all components running in docker containers.
+In previous sections, you saw how to run a containerized environment that demonstrates the setup of all components running in docker containers and how to install InvenioRDM in your local computer for development.
 In this section we cover how to deploy InvenioRDM in a closer-to-production manner.

 Do not deploy as-is in production